trolster/urcli/README.md

 ## The `money` command

-The `money` command creates a time and earnings report for the interval you specify:
+The `money` command creates an earnings report for the interval you specify:

 - `urcli money` - Returns two reports; one for your total earnings and one for the current month you are in.
 - `urcli money 1` - (You can use month numbers as intervals).
 This command will generate a report for the whole month of January of the current year.
 Tip: to get a month from a previous year, simply use the format `YYYY-MM`.
 Ex.: `urcli money 2015-11`.